 Healthcare In Italy – The Basics

-Healthcare facilities in Italy vary in terms of quality from region to region, with the wealthier north of the country offering a more comprehensive range of medical centers and clinics than the south.
+The quality of healthcare facilities in Italy varies from region to region, with the north having a more comprehensive range of medical centers and clinics compared to the south.

-Healthcare in Italy has a mixed Public and Private system.
-Italian law recognizes health as a fundamental right, and healthcare is provided to everyone under a concept known as Universal Healthcare.
+Italy has a mixed public and private healthcare system, with healthcare recognized as a fundamental right and provided to everyone under Universal Healthcare.

-Italy’s average level of medical care is high in comparison to internal standards.
-According to the World Health Organization, the Italian healthcare system has ranked 2nd best in terms of worldwide performance, and Italian doctors are typically highly qualified.
+According to the World Health Organization, Italy’s healthcare system has been ranked the second-best worldwide in terms of performance, and Italian doctors are generally highly qualified.